 We encourage all students to apply for financial aid.
 To begin the process, you should complete the Free Application for Federal Student Aid (FAFSA).
 Johnston Community College's school code is 009336.

-Placement tests are mandatory, unless you qualify for a placement testing waiver.
-As a readmit student, placement testing will be waived if you already have placement test scores on file or have successfully completed college level English and/or college Algebra.
-Admissions will review your college transcripts to determine if you need to take the Placement test and you will be notified of your next step through mail.
+Placement tests are mandatory unless you qualify for a placement testing waiver using the RISE placement measures.
+As a readmit student, placement testing will be waived if you already have placement test scores on file or have successfully completed college-level English and/or college Algebra.
+Admissions will review your college transcripts to determine if you need to take the Placement test and you will be notified of your next step through the email from your application for admission.

 Prepare for your advising session by reviewing the Advising Syllabus.

-You will log in to WebAdvisor to complete your course registration on or after your activation date.
+You will log in to Self-Service to complete your course registration on or after your activation date.

 Can’t get logged in?
 Contact the Jaguar Office of Learning Technologies (JOLT) at (919) 464-2260.